 "I want to thank the Academy for recognizing a film centered around an indigenous woman… a character that had been historically relegated to the background in cinema, as artists our job is to look where others don't."
 After the Academy Awards this past weekend, we recap the winners and nominees and chat about the big awards show.
 Download our latest episode of The First Word podcast now, featuring special guest Clayton Davis from the website AwardsCircuit.com.
 Friends Alex Billington (@firstshowing) and Mike Eisenberg (@Eisentower30) team up to bring you a podcast providing in-depth discussion, analysis, and interviews about the latest movies, and some old ones too.
 In this Oscars recap episode, we analyze all the awards along with a great discussion about how voting works and how voters are influenced.
 Listen below.

-The 85th Academy Awards are upon us and it's time to watch the show and announce the winners of the most prestigious award in Hollywood.
-The Oscar ceremony is being broadcast live from the Dolby Theatre with an odd host this year - Seth MacFarlane, nominated himself.
-Once again, we have nine Best Picture nominees from 2012, including Les Mis, Lincoln, Django, Beasts and of course, Ben Affleck's Argo, which has been building up tremendous awards momentum leading to this day.
-What will win this year?
-The full list below will be updated with winners marked as they're announced live tonight - refresh for any updates.
+The 91st Academy Awards are upon us and it's time to watch the show and discover the winners of the most prestigious award in Hollywood.
+The Oscar ceremony is being broadcast live from the Dolby Theatre in Hollywood with no host this year, as they couldn't work it out.
+There are eight Best Picture nominees, and I'm anxious to finally find out who wins - we expect some surprises and upsets, and hopefully some sweet victories.
+It has been a very tumultuous awards season, with all kinds problems and controversies.
+But now it's time to find out who is taking home all the Oscars, and who isn't, at the Academy Awards.
+The full list of nominees below will be updated with winners marked once announced live tonight - refresh for updates.

-Read on for the complete list of nominees and winners.
-Be sure to let us know what you think of the results!
+Read on for a complete list of #Oscars2019 nominees & winners.
+Let us know what you think of the results!